mixerapi/mixerapi-dev/plugins/jwt-auth/README.md

 ## JSON Web Keys

 Signing your tokens with RSA uses a public/private key pair.
-You can skip this section if you are using HS256 or HS512.
+You can skip this section if you are using HMAC.

 ### Building Keys